- Lyme disease is treated with antibiotics to kill the bacteria.

 Because the bacteria causing Lyme disease quickly penetrate body tissues, it is recognised that it is important to have a drug with good tissue penetration and good penetration of the spinal fluid.

 The antibiotics recommended by the NICE Guideline are doxycycline, amoxicillin or ceftriaxone as these are the drugs that have been used in clinical trials.
-Because these trials have shown very variable outcomes (38% – 100% successful outcome), and because investigations have shown that the bacteria can sometimes survive conventional courses [eg Ref 1] many doctors and researchers are looking for better treatment.
+Because these trials have shown very variable outcomes (anything from about one third to all of the patients recovering), and because investigations have shown that the bacteria can sometimes survive conventional courses [eg Ref 1] many doctors and researchers are looking for better treatment.

 The NICE Guideline Committee issued 4 Research Recommendations, one of which is “Antimicrobial management of Lyme disease“.
 NICE states